 What to do in case of bad weather?

 Weather is constantly changing and difficult to predict sometimes.
-Raining is so common in a tropical country and you should not let it ruin your holiday, keep a positive mindset and appreciate it.
-After all, you will get to experience the real culture of Vietnam.
+Typhoon and heavy rain are so common in tropical countries and you should not let them ruin your holiday.
+Keep a positive mindset and appreciate them.
+After all, you will get to experience the real Vietnam.